Reports: CIA Director Pompeo secretly met with Kim Jong Un in North Korea

 The CIA and the White House both declined to comment when contacted by NBC News.
 "The administration does not comment on the CIA director's travel," said White House press secretary Sarah Huckabee Sanders.

 Pompeo, a former Tea Party congressman from Kansas, has yet to be confirmed by the Senate as secretary of state.
-He was seen in the Oval Office with Trump during a meeting with a South Korean delegation at the White House.
+He was seen in the Oval Office with Trump during a meeting with a South Korean delegation at the White House last month.

 During his confirmation hearing last week, Pompeo told the Senate Foreign Relations Committee that "no one is under any illusions" that the planned summit between Trump and Kim will achieve a comprehensive agreement on the denuclearization of the Korean Peninsula.